Todd-Owen-Mpeli/JavaScript-Calculator/README.md

 # My Objective
 Focused on building an application using JavaScript, regardless of real-world application or functionality.
 After watching many javascript tutorials such as 'Understanding JavaScript in 10 minutes' etc.

 I really wanted to understand the JavaScript language, I didn't want to build a 'realistic' application.
-Because of the pressure of attempting to over-complicate the learning process would increase.
+Because of the pressure of attempting to over-complicate the learning process.

 # Lessons Learned
 I learned a lot building this application.
 But mainly from the use of connecting the back-end calculation class and displaying the results of process to the user.

+1. Creating a DarkMode theme in CSS and toggling the theme on/off.
+2. Utilizing an if statement to verify if the darkMode theme if active or not.
+And if the theme is active manipulate the HTML DOM by changing the darkMode theme icon to another icon.
+3.